damiendr/RobotOSData.jl/README.md

 Only ROS bags v2.0 are supported at the moment.
 If you'd like support for earlier versions, do open an issue and submit a sample bag file or a pull request (I have been unable to find any older bags in the wild).

-Reading from uncompressed bags is pretty fast (600 MB/s on my laptop).
-Bags with BZip2 compression are supported, but reading these is currently about two orders of magnitude slower; this seems to be an issue with `libbzip2` itself.
+Reading from uncompressed bags is pretty fast (up to 500 MB/s on my laptop).
+Bags with BZip2 compression are supported, but reading these is about two orders of magnitude slower; this seems to be due to `libbzip2` itself.

 ## Basic Usage